cypherpunk-academy/2064/en/012_2064_Marlene Farras.md

 She looked into the circle of about a hundred clapping children and young people.
 Some were hooting.
 Lilly sat to her right in an armchair and smiled at Marlene.
-She smiled back warm.
+She smiled back warmly.
 Lasse and Sigur sat in the first row directly in front of the stage.

-Edgar, a teacher with a sporty figure, rolled up sleeves and a sunny charisma, entered the stage and took the microphone:
+Edgar, a teacher with a sporty figure, rolled up sleeves and a warm look, entered the stage and took the microphone:

 "Welcome, Marlene Farras!"
 The applause grew louder.
 He turned to Marlene and waited until it calmed down: "I am glad that you are here.
 I'm glad you're still on Earth at all.
-It wasn't once in your life that it was pretty close.
-How do you live 14 years with an unleashed secret service on the back of your neck, the largest secret service in the world, on the list of your top goals?"
+How do you live 14 years with one of most dangerous secret services on the back of your neck, on the list of its top targets?"
+It was more than once in your life pretty close.

 He turned to the audience: "Earlier, at the beginning of this century, there were many secret services.
-And the stories are true.
+And the stories about them are true.
 They really looked for people, monitored them, imprisoned them, interrogated them, sometimes even tortured and killed them.
 These were extremely dangerous facilities.
-Externally in they appeared to be legal.
+In public they appeared to be perfectly legal.
 They don't exist anymore.
-The secret services of that time have become our information services through which we can all learn all kinds of things about how people in all countries of the world work together, what they decide together, who does what particularly well and what people all over the world need to live and work.
+The secret services of that time have become our information services.
+They teach us how people in all countries of the world work together, what they decide as communities, what they are good in and what they need.
-Sometimes they even use successors to computer programs that used to be used for hunting humans and controlling private life on this Earth.
+Sometimes they even use successors to computer programs that used to be used for hunting people and controlling their private lifes.
-Today, thank God, this manhunt and the control of everything and everyone is a thing of the past.
+Today, thank God, this manhunt and the control of everything and everyone is history.
-You learn about these old secret services only in history lessons, that is concretely in your case, mostly through TRON, because that's what TRON has initially been made for: to show you the liberation struggle of the Internet."
+You learn about these old secret services only in school, that means in your case, mostly through TRON, because that's what TRON has initially been made for:
+To show you how the Internet was liberated."

 Lasse and Sigur looked at each other and then at Lilly.
 She smiled back and winked her eyes.

-Edgar stepped forward and sat down facing the pupils at the edge of the stage, at the same time, the light darkened somewhat.
+Edgar stepped forward and sat down facing the pupils at the edge of the stage, at the same time, the light dimmed slightly.
+His voice became calmer:
-He became calmer in tone: "In this world back then, which was so different from today's, it was normal for people to try to control other people's lives.
+"In the world at this time, it was normal for people to try to control other people's lives.
 Many said that there was no other way because there were so much selfishness, so many criminals and bad people.
-Many even had the right to have states screen their citizens.
+Many even supported that governments surveilled their own people.
-Most thought it was normal for armies to monitor their soldiers, companies their employees, and even teachers their students and parents their children: whether they went to school, whether they had learned what they should learn, and whether they did something better or worse than the other students, how much they played on the computer, all sorts of things.
+Most people thought that was normal.
+Armies monitored their soldiers, companies their employees, and even teachers their students in school.
+And even parents their children: whether they went to school, whether they had learned what they should learn, and whether they did something better or worse than the other students, how much they played on the computer, all sorts of things.
-Control and monitoring were widespread at the time.
+Control and monitoring were totally normal at this time.

-There was a fight everywhere, too.
+There were fights everywhere, too.
-Between countries, companies, political parties, but also in schools, families, everywhere.
+Between countries, companies, political parties, but also in schools and in families, everywhere.
 That was perfectly normal.
-That's why people kept things secret, didn't show how they really were, what they really thought.
+That's why people kept secrets, they were open, they didn't show how they really were, what they really thought.
 Either to avoid an argument or to have an advantage over others.
 More and more things were kept hidden that were vital to people who should have known them.
 The silence went all the way up to world politics and big companies.
 That was the worst part.
-Environmental disasters were kept hidden, wars, surveillance, and in the end, the worst things could happen in the world, and almost nobody knew about it.
+Environmental disasters were kept hidden, wars, suppression of whole counties, and in the end, the worst things could happen in the world, and almost nobody knew about it.

-That was the field of work of the Cypherpunks.
+That was what the Cypherpunks wanted to change.
-They were not only programmers who wrote encryption programs and searched for and repaired vulnerabilities on the Internet.
+They were not only programmers who wrote encryption programs.
-They were hackers, too.
+They were hackers, too, they searched for backdoors on the Internet and closed them.
-They were concerned about much more than that.
+But they were concerned about much more than that.
 It was about a new world, a new way of living together, it was about finding a way that all people can live as they are, according to their own ideas.
 It was about nobody having to bend over for anyone else anymore.
-It was about a world where there were less and less fear and coercion and lies.
+It was about a world with less fear, less surpression and less lies, a world where people enjoyed helping each other and loved what they did (were doing ?).

-And although it did not look like it for a long time at all, the way was found into this new world.
+And although the world in this time was not at all like this, the Cypherpunks and many others that helped them found a way into this new world.
 Many people had considered this impossible at the time, although most would have preferred to live in such a world.
-The powers that stood in the way, the powers you tried out in TRON, they seemed to be overpowering.
+The powers that stood in the way, the powers you tried out in TRON, they seemed to be invincable.
-What could have been done against the giant armies, giant corporations, and powerful governments?
+What could you do against giant armies, giant corporations, and powerful governments?
-But anything you want is possible.
+But anything is possible, if you want it.
 And so this way was found.
-Especially children and teenagers like you."
+Especially by children and teenagers like you."